pydemull/activAnalyzer/README.md

     very dependent on the number of users as well as the time spent by each user on the app.
 That’s why the second option available to use the app (see below) may be more appropriate (for Windows users only).
+Google Chrome and Microsoft Edge browsers allow the app to work as expected but Mozilla Firefox does not seem to allow reseting all the inputs when required.
 -   [Locally on PC via a standalone desktop app](https://sourceforge.net/projects/activanalyzer) that is downloadable from the SourceForge website (stable version, for Windows machines only).
-The standalone app has been developped using the framework *DesktopDeployR* kindly made available by [W. Lee Pang](https://github.com/wleepang).
+The standalone app has been developped using the framework *DesktopDeployR* made available by [W. Lee Pang](https://github.com/wleepang).
 Explanations related to this framework can be retrieved from [a dedicated GitHub repository](https://github.com/wleepang/DesktopDeployR).
 Once the